-When our pets have seizures it can be very frightening, for both the pet and their owners!
+When our pets have seizures, it can be very frightening, for both pets and their owners!
 Seizures are a symptom of brain disease, just like coughing can be thought of as a symptom of respiratory disease.
 When seizures arise, the brain has abnormally organized electrical activity that prevents normal brain function.
 These abnormal electrical events can interfere with almost any important brain function including movement.
 The other important functions can also be altered, including the regulation of normal eliminations, movement, blood circulation, behavior, and perception.

-The appearance of a seizure varies depending on the part of the brain that has abnormal electrical activity.
+The appearance of a seizure varies depending on the part of the brain which has abnormal electrical activity.
 When seizures involve regions of the brain controlling movement, the result is uncoordinated, spastic movements called convulsions.
 Convulsive seizures are particularly concerning because they can cause dangerous elevations in body temperature or traumatic injury.

 Loss of function in other brain regions can cause a wide variety of symptoms.
 Common symptoms include unconsciousness, uncontrolled urination, or temporary blindness.
 Sudden behavioral changes such as barking, disorientation, and excitability sometime occur around the time of a seizure.
 These behavioral changes may even arise several hours prior to seizure onset.
 Between seizure episodes, a dog or cat may appear and act completely normal, especially when medicated.

-Epilepsy is one of the more common causes of seizures and may be treated with one of many safe and effective medications.
+Epilepsy is one of the more common causes of seizures, and may be treated with one of many safe and effective medications.
 Most epileptic seizure patients will require monitoring of both medication levels and organ function.
 Effective medication should reduce both the severity and the frequency of seizure episodes.
-Medications may be selected based on their efficacy, side effect profile, and cost.
+Medications are selected based on their efficacy, side effect profile, and cost.